-- Allergy serum must be accompanied by explicit directions for administration, late instructions, date of last injections, and a list of allergens in each bottle.
+- Allergy serum must be accompanied by explicit directions for administration, late instructions, date of last injection, and a list of allergens in each bottle.

 - Each vial is to be labeled with the patient's name and an expiration date.

-- The above criteria must be met prior to administration of allergy serum at our Health Center.
+- The above criteria must be met prior to administration of allergy serum at the BSU Health Center.

 - If you are so late for your shot that your allergist's written instructions do not apply to the situation, it is your responsibility to call your allergist's office and ask them to fax us instructions.

 - Injections are given Monday, Thursday, Friday from 8:10 to 11:10 AM and Tuesday, Wednesday from 9:10 to 11:10 AM by appointment only.
 Appointments are scheduled one week in advance.

 - Injections are administered by a registered nurse.
 Disposable syringes and needles are provided.

 - After the injection, the student must wait 30 minutes.
 If your allergist's instructions call for a longer wait then you must follow those instructions.
 The injection site must be checked by medical staff before the student leaves the Health Center.